alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 - sell goods directly to consumers inside and outside the EU

-If you buy excise goods produced by someone else and the UK excise duty has already been paid, you can:
+If you're a business buying excise goods produced by someone else and the UK excise duty has already been paid, you can:

-- move goods out of the UK
+- move goods out of the UK to another EU country
 - export goods overseas after UK excise duty has been paid - then claim back the UK excise duty through excise duty drawback
 - sell goods directly to overseas consumers